 What is a Veterinary Criticalist?

 The American College of Veterinary Emergency and Critical Care is the certifying organization for veterinary criticalists.
-There are very few veterinary criticalists in the world, and the VMC of CNY is extremely proud to have two criticalists, Maureen Luschini, VMD, DACVECC and Elise Craft, DVM, DACVECC, leading our Emergency and Critical Care services.
+There are very few veterinary criticalists in the world, and the VMC of CNY is extremely proud to have three criticalists, Maureen Luschini, VMD, DACVECC, Elise Craft, DVM, DACVECC, and Emily Cottam, DVM, DACVECC leading our Emergency and Critical Care services.
 Additionally, we have multiple licensed veterinary technicians who have been formally specialized in Emergency and Critical Care (VTS, ECC) and have more working toward specialization every day.

 Is this level of care available elsewhere in the Syracuse area?